Thursday, October 22 at 6:00 p.m.

 Her current exhibition projects include Monet and Chicago (September 5, 2020 -January 18, 2021), the Art Institute, and a career-retrospective on Paul Cezanne in collaboration with Tate Modern, opening in May 2022.

-Alex Aubry is the Director of The Fashion Resource Center at the School of the Art Institute of Chicago, as well as the Editor-at-Large for Harper’s Bazaar Arabia.
-A Chicago-based curator, educator and museum consultant, his focus is on developing exhibitions bridging the West and the Middle East.
-He has contributed to two books on museum development and collecting in the Arabian Gulf Region.
+Alex Aubry is the Director of The Fashion Resource Center at the School of the Art Institute of Chicago.
+He served as the Editor-at-Large for Harper’s Bazaar Arabia for 12 years and is a Chicago-based curator, educator and museum consultant.
+He has contributed to three books on museum development and collecting in the Arabian Gulf Region.
 In addition, he has written extensively on topics related to the arts, culture and design for publications such as Aramco World, Brownbook, System Magazine and Harper’s Bazaar Arabia.
-Alex has lectured at Chicago’s Art Institute, the Arts Club of Chicago, the de Young Museum in San Francisco, the American Alliance of Museums annual conference and the Chicago History Museum, in addition to serving as a visiting assistant professor at Northern Illinois University’s School of Art & Design, where he taught Museum Studies and Modern/Contemporary Art of the Middle East.
+Alex has lectured at Chicago’s Art Institute, the Arts Club of Chicago, the American Alliance of Museums annual conference, the Chicago History Museum and San Francisco’s de Young Museum, where he contributed to the catalogue for the exhibition Contemporary Muslim Fashions.

 This series is curated by Alexander Aubry; Patrizia di Carrobio; and Aimee Laberge – in partnership with the Fashion Resource Center the School of the Art Institute of Chicago (SAIC).